oslokommune/okctl-upgrade/gists/bump-eks/README.md

 * If the upgrade script breaks, or you want to customize it in any way, it's not that hard to just edit the script to your needs.
 * All steps in the scripts are written to be idempotent.
 This means if the script breaks, or if you edit it and want to re-run it, you can, and it should still work.

-# Step 1: Upgrade Okctl environments

-Download a version of Okctl runs on the EKS version you need, and run `okctl upgrade`.
-The [changelog of Okctl](https://github.com/oslokommune/okctl/releases) is best suited to find which version works with which verison of EKS.

-This is to ensure that `okctl apply cluster` and other commands support the version of EKS you are running on.

-(ToDo: Update this guide with versions so users don't have to read the changelog.)

-# Step 2: Download or update tools
+# Step 1: Download or update tools

 The upgrade script expects the following tools to exist on your machine, so make sure to install these.